Dugway Proving Ground: Location

 Dugway Proving Ground is located about 85 mi southwest of Salt Lake City, Utah, in southern Tooele County and just north of Juab County.
 It encompasses 801505 acre of the Great Salt Lake Desert, an area the size of the state of Rhode Island, and is surrounded on three sides by mountain ranges.
-It had a resident population of 342 as of the 2020 United States Census, all of whom lived in the community of Dugway, Utah, at its extreme eastern end.
+It had a resident population of 342 as of the 2020 United States census, all of whom lived in the community of Dugway, Utah, at its extreme eastern end.

-It is 13 mi south of the 2624 sqmi Utah Test and Training Range and together they form the largest block of overland contiguous special use airspace measured from surface or near surface within the continental U.S.(207 by 122 mi).
+It is 13 mi south of the 2624 sqmi Utah Test and Training Range and together they form the largest block of overland contiguous special use airspace measured from surface or near surface within the continental U.S. (207 by 122 mi).

 The transcontinental Lincoln Highway passed through the present site of the Dugway Proving Ground, and is the only section of the old highway closed to the public.
 At least one old wooden bridge over a creek still stands.
 The name Dugway comes from a technique of digging a trench into a hillside to create a flat surface along which a wagon can travel.

 Mission

 Dugway's mission is to test United States and Allied biological and chemical weapon defense systems in a secure and isolated environment.
-DPG also serves as a facility for US Army Reserve and US National Guard maneuver training, and US Air Force flight tests, mostly from nearby Hill Air Force Base in Clearfield.
+In addition to chem/bio defense testing and evaluation, Dugway supports training for joint, multinational military organizations and first responders, testing and evaluation of obscurants, and the development, testing, and integration of unmanned aircraft systems, missiles and more.
+DPG also serves as a facility for US Army Reserve and US National Guard maneuver training, and US Air Force flight tests, mostly from nearby Hill Air Force Base in Davis County, UT.
 DPG is controlled by the United States Army Test and Evaluation Command (ATEC).
-The area was also used by Army special forces for training in preparation for deployments to the War in Afghanistan.
+The area was also used by Army Special Forces for training in preparation for deployments to the war in Afghanistan.